su2code/su2code.github.io/_tutorials/design_features/Inc_Turbulent_Bend_Opt/Inc_Turbulent_Bend_Opt.md

 $ SU2_DEF sudo_0_add_FFD_box.cfg
 ```

-This will create a new .su2 mesh called *mesh_out.su2* that has the definition of the FFD box added to the file.
-Note that at this stage we need to provide the boundaries inside the FFD box that are allowed to deform.
-The nodes on the boundaries inside the FFD box are part of the information that is added with the FFD box to the .su2 mesh file.
+We will only use the file *sudo_0_add_FFD_box.cfg* to create the FFD box.
+This command will create a new .su2 mesh called *mesh_out.su2* that has the definition of the FFD box added to the file.
+Note that at this stage we need to provide the boundaries inside the FFD box that are allowed to deform using the keyword **DV_MARKER**.
+The nodes on the boundaries inside the FFD box are part of the information that is added with the FFD box to the mesh_out.su2 mesh file.

 ### Setup the FADO script optimization.py

 Previously the python script *set_ffd_design_var.py* was used in the tutorial on the optimization of the mixing channel.
-We can however create the correct entries with a couple of simple python commands and add them directly to the main python script that we will use, *optimization.py*.
+We can however create the correct entries with a couple of simple python commands and add them directly to the main python script that FADO will use, *optimization.py*.
 We already used *optimization.py* before in the tutorial [Species Transport](/tutorials/Species_Transport/) and we will highlight some changes here.

 For the optimization, we need to modify 2 things in our config file: **DV_KIND** and **DV_PARAM**.
 The keyword **DV_PARAM** contains N entries of the form *( BOX, 0, 0, 0, 1.0, 0.0, 0.0 );*
  Note that the meaning of the entries are *( FFD_BoxTag, i_Ind, j_Ind, k_Ind, x_Disp, y_Disp, z_Disp )* , meaning that after the keyword **BOX**, we get the 3 indices i,j,k of the FFD box, followed by the allowed displacement of that index in the x-,y- and z-direction.
 Mesh nodes in the symmetry plane only move in the symmetry plane, so symmetry is preserved.